sap-tutorials/Tutorials/tutorials/hcp-abh-getting-started/hcp-abh-getting-started.md

 <!-- border -->![SAP Business Accelerator Hub page](1.png)

 You can explore products, business processes as well as different categories of assets, along with partner and featured content.
-Choose **Explore** (top-left) for quick access to the various sections of the SAP Business Accelerator Hub.
+Choose **Explore** (top right) for quick access to the various sections of the SAP Business Accelerator Hub.

 ### Explore API content
 On the SAP Business Accelerator Hub homepage, choose **Categories**.